tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Notes*

-This recipe contains 1000 g of flour and 800 g of water (not including the starter) which results in 80% hydration.
+This recipe contains 1000 g of flour and 800 g of water which results in 80% hydration.
+This assumes that the starter is at 100% hydration.

+Given that the amount of fermented flour (flour in the pre-ferment) is 125g, then the inoculation rate is 12.5%.
+The less the inoculation rate, the more time is needed to bulk ferment and proof the dough, thus the more time for the lactic acid bacteria to produce flavor compounds such as acids.
+Generally speaking, the higher the inoculation rate, the less tangy the bread will be.
+Other factors such as adding more whole grain flours to your dough will increase its tang.

 - [Sourdough baking guide (kingarthurbaking.com)](https://bit.ly/2Lbigrq)
 - [High Altitude Sourdough (butterandair.com)](https://bit.ly/2VVXfDc)